green-chilli-design/gcd-website/README.md

 # ToDo:

-- [ ] Figure out how to handle Contentful model for single page content
+- [x] Figure out how to handle Contentful model for single page content
+- [ ] Update `Content Block` model to allow specifying background colour
 - [ ] Set up new Content models
+  - [ ] Allow linking of services to Portfolio items
 - [ ] Force cache revalidation on all posts
 - [ ] Deploy a permanent preview environment
 - [ ] Set up Doppler integration